snorrena/dropInRegistration/README.md

    If a registered player cancels, the first person on the wait list is moved into the roster and notified by email of their status change.

-   Technical stack:

-   dropInRegistration is a java based application that uses java server pages and a sqlite database on the backend.
-The app is designed to be packaged as a war file for execution inside an java application server such as Tomcat.

 Other misc. notes: